 Mobile access control strengthens an organisation’s security since nobody shares their device privacy with anybody else.
 People use their phones to access bank accounts, email, private messages, and other sensitive accounts.
 Storing digital “keys” to access physical spaces is just as secure—and the benefits go even further.
 The potential is great, and the possibilities are endless, when it comes to mobile access.

-Considering 92.3 percent of internet users access the internet via their mobile device (e.g. iPhone, Apple Watch), it’s no secret that our mobile devices have become an essential part of doing business and keeping in touch with the world.
+Considering 92.3 percent of internet users access the internet via their mobile device (e.g. Apple devices, Android devices), it’s no secret that our mobile devices have become an essential part of doing business and keeping in touch with the world.
 Following the wave of innovation, it’s only natural that adoption of mobile access control is on the rise.

 So, let’s answer the top 5 questions about mobile access security.